Image

 A teacher and two secondary school students at a table and chatting in a library

-For the 2026 SOTP intake, there are 465 funded places available for primary and secondary schools, including kaupapa Māori and Māori medium kura.
+For the 2026 SOTP intake, there are 465 funded places available for primary and secondary schools, including Kaupapa Māori and Māori medium kura.

 Purpose and benefits of SOTP